 Lunchtime supervisors record occasions when a child has reached Step 4 and pass this on to the class teacher to record.
-This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher and CP/SEN Lead teacher.
+This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher, Designated Safeguarding Leads and SENDCO.